ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

-c.. proposal-number:: Leave blank.
+.. proposal-number:: Leave blank.
 This will be filled in when the proposal is
                      accepted.

 .. trac-ticket:: Leave blank.
 This will eventually be filled with the Trac